Small permutation classes: Characterizing -Griddable and Grid Irreducible Classes

 Now consider the regions shown in Figure~\ref{fig-rectangles-lemma}.
 By induction and our choice of $R_1$ and $R_2$, we have the following: \begin{enumerate} \item[(a)] The rectangles completely contained in this region, which consists of all points strictly below and to the left of $R_2$, cannot contain an independent set of $m-1$ or more rectangles, as otherwise $R_2$ together with this independent set would form an independent set of size $m$.
-Thus this region can be sliced by $f(m-1)$ horizontal and vertical lines by induction. \item[(b)] Every rectangle completely contained in this region, which consists of all points strictly below $R_2$ whose $x$-coordinate lies strictly between the left and right edges of $R_2$, has height strictly less than $R_2$ in the $\subseteq_x$ quasi-order, and thus by our choice of $R_2$ these rectangles form a clique in the $\sim_y$ graph and so can be sliced by a single horizontal line. \item[(c)] As with (a), these rectangles can be sliced by $f(m-1)$ horizontal and vertical lines. \item[(d)] As with (a), these rectangles can be sliced by $f(m-1)$ horizontal and vertical lines. \item[(e)] As with (b), these rectangles can be sliced by a single horizontal line. \item[(f)] As with (a), these rectangles can be sliced by $f(m-1)$ horizontal and vertical lines. \end{enumerate}
+Thus this region can be sliced by $f(m-1)$ horizontal and vertical lines by induction. \item[(b)] This region consists of all points strictly below $R_2$ whose $x$-coordinate lies strictly between the left and right edges of $R_2$.
+Therefore if the rectangle $R$ lies in this region then $\height_x(R)<\height_x(R_2)$.
+Thus by our choice of $R_2$ these rectangles form a clique in the $\sim_y$ graph and so can be sliced by a single horizontal line. \item[(c)] As with (a), these rectangles can be sliced by $f(m-1)$ horizontal and vertical lines. \item[(d)] As with (a), these rectangles can be sliced by $f(m-1)$ horizontal and vertical lines. \item[(e)] As with (b), if the rectangle $R$ is completely contained in this region, then $\height_x(R)<\height_x(R_1)\le\height_x(R_2)$, and thus by our choice of $R_2$ these rectangles for a clique in the $\sim_y$ graph and so can be sliced by a single horizontal line. \item[(f)] As with (a), these rectangles can be sliced by $f(m-1)$ horizontal and vertical lines. \end{enumerate}

 Thus we have found a collection of $4f(m-1)+2$ vertical and horizontal lines which slice every rectangle properly contained in one of the regions (a)--(f).
 Furthermore, the $8$ lines which coincide with the sides of $R_1$ and $R_2$ slice every rectangle that is not properly contained in one of these regions, and so we may take $f(m)=4f(m-1)+10$, completing the proof. \end{proof}